 Around the same time, filmmaker Chick Strand (1931-2009) established the Canyon CinemaNews, a monthly journal through which filmmakers could share opinions, technical tips and discoveries.
 The journal became a vital organ of the growing movement.
 Arising as it did from the underground (literally, from basements, storefronts and backyard sheds), the independent film movement began to require an organizational structure that could accommodate the diverse nature of the films that had then emerged.
 In 1967, a group of filmmakers, among them, Bruce Conner (1933-2008), Larry Jordan, Robert Nelson, Lenny Lipton, and Ben Van Meter, founded Canyon Cinema, Inc, as a distribution company.
 It was established as a cooperative, owned and operated by the filmmaker members.
 Earl Bodien lent the use of his apartment for this operation, being paid for only the phone bill, and he, along with Edith Kramer volunteered to run the business.
 The first catalog listed 40 films by 25 member-filmmakers.
 Filmmaker members wrote their own descriptions (and still do) of their films for the Canyon Cinema Catalog.

 On May 25, 2012, The Canyon Cinema Foundation was founded in the state of California as a nonprofit.
 On November 14, 2012, the shareholders of Canyon Cinema Inc. voted to dissolve the corporation and transfer its assets to the Canyon Cinema Foundation.
 On May 3, 2013, Canyon Cinema Inc. ceased operations and filed it’s dissolution with the Secretary of State of California.
-As of late May 2014, Canyon Cinema Foundation received approval, retroactively to May 2012, by the IRS to operate as a 501(c)3 nonprofit in the USA.
+In May 2014, Canyon Cinema Foundation received approval, retroactively to May 2012, by the IRS to operate as a 501(c)3 nonprofit in the USA.
 All donations are tax-deductible.

 Acclaim and Outreach